breatheco-de/content/src/content/lesson/what-is-an-array-define-array.md

 ---
-title: "It's Time To Learn What is an Array"
+title: "It's Time To Learn About Arrays"
 subtitle: "Can you work with arrays ? if you can't,  don't worry here you will learn what is an array and how to work with them"
 cover_local: "../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png"
 textColor: "white"